naveedalirehmani/Obsidian/EventLoop.md

 2. **Next tick queue** executes, so `'process.nextTick'` is logged.
 3. **Microtask queue** executes, so `'Promise'` is logged.
 4. **Task queue** executes, so `'setTimeout'` is logged.

+### Final Note

+Each iteration of the event loop (or "tick") ensures that all synchronous code, next tick callbacks, and microtasks are processed before moving to tasks in the task queue.
+This approach ensures the correct priority order for asynchronous callbacks in Node.js.